 - 1. Recognise and describe information from primary sources and secondary sources about the chosen topic in an alternate community context. - 2.
-Comprehend and use the Health inquiry model in relation to the chosen topic in an alternate community context. - Analyse and interpret information from primary sources and secondary sources to draw conclusions about the chosen health-related topic and issue in an alternate community context. - 4.
+Comprehend and use the Health inquiry model in relation to the chosen topic in an alternate community context. - 3.
+Analyse and interpret information from primary sources and secondary sources to draw conclusions about the chosen health-related topic and issue in an alternate community context. - 4.
 Critique information to distinguish determinants that influence health in an alternate community context. - 6.
-Evaluate and reflect on an implemented innovation's impact using RE-AIM and justify a recommendation that strengthens, maintains or adapts resources or stressors in an alternate community context. - 7.
+Evaluate an implemented innovation, reflect on the innovation's impact/uptake and justify a recommendation that mediates, advocates or enables innovation uptake in an alternate community context. - 7.
 Organise information about a chosen issue for a particular purpose. - 8.
 Make decisions about and use mode-appropriate features, language and conventions for a particular purpose.